jones139/hdms/doc/TESTING.md

 * Log in using user 'user1'.
   * Create a major revision for the Finance Policy (2nd document on the list) by pressing the 'Major' button.
 Should return to the Documents list, but a new revision 1_1 should be shown in the document data.
   * Edit the revision by pressing the '1_1' or 'Edit Rev' links.
   * Should show that no document is attached.
-Click the 'Attach file' link and select any file to upload using the 'Choose File' button, then upload the file by pressing 'Upload File' - should return to the edit revision form without error.
+Click the 'Attach file' link and select any file to upload using the 'Choose File' or 'Browse' button, then upload the file by pressing 'Upload File' - should return to the edit revision form without error.
   * Go back to the main documents list page - there should be a download native document icon which will download the newly attached file.

 ### Test 2.5 - Check-Out and Check-In file